-With such a wide range of wheelchair gloves on the market, you are sure to find a product that will work for you.
-It’s important to consider what matters to you when you’re choosing wheelchair gloves.
+With such a wide range of wheelchair gloves on the market, you will surely find a product that will work for you.
+It’s important to consider what matters to you when choosing wheelchair gloves.

-They’re made from a range of quality materials, provide comfort, durability, and flexibility, and are even available in multiple colors.
+They’re made from various quality materials, provide comfort, durability, and flexibility, and are even available in multiple colors.
 These athletic gloves deliver all of the qualities you need in wheelchair gloves at an affordable price.